Table of Contents

 The currency in Peru is the Peruvian Nuevo Sol.
 Sol refers to one unit, and soles refers to more than one.
 “Cents” in Peru are called “céntimos.”
 So for example, you would read S/.
 2.50 as “Dos soles cincuenta céntimos.”

 You can order soles from your bank before you start your trip.
 Otherwise, it is completely fine to wait until you land in Lima because there will be ATMs inside the airport that dispense soles.
-The exchange rate at the time of writing was about S/.
-3 to US $1.
+You can check the exchange rate and even buy soles here.

 Buying Plane Tickets